Italian Pasta Salad

 Pasta Salad Dressing

-If you’d like to try making your own, you can take the dressing from any of these recipes and add it to the salad:
+If you’d like to try making your own pasta salad dressing, you can take the dressing from any of these recipes and add it to the salad:

 How to Make Pasta Salad

-• Cook the pasta according to package directions and allow it to cool.
-Use our hints above for keeping the pasta from sticking.
+• Cook the pasta.
+Cook the pasta according to package directions and allow it to cool.
+Use our hints below the recipe card for keeping the pasta from sticking together.

-• Once the pasta has cooled to room temperature, add the olives, pepperoni, onion, cheese, cucumber and tomato.
+• Add the other ingredients.
+Once the pasta has cooled to room temperature, add the olives, pepperoni, onion, cheese, cucumber and tomato.
 You can of course add other veggies or leave some out if you don’t like them.
 Mix well.

 How do I make pasta salad taste better?